-The dynamics of the environment accenting the description of the physical, chemical, and biological properties of local ecosystems giving special attention to integrative and homeostatic processes, energy flow, nutrient cycles, and disruptive phenomena.
-Field trips will be made. - 425.
-Pollution Ecology (5).
+- 525. Pollution Ecology (5).
 Lec.
 4, Lab.
-4, Pr., consent of instructor.
-Pollutant origins, actions, toxicities, methods of detection and removal and effects on populations of organisms. - 430.
-Genetics (5).
-Lec.
-4, Lab.
-3, Pr., BI 101.
-Basic general principles, theoretical basis for genetic systems.
-Lectures, discussions of modern areas of research and experiments will be intermixed to explain the operational theory of the gene. - 435.
+4, Pr., Consent of Instructor.
+Pollutant origins, actions, toxicities, methods of detection and removal and effects on populations of organisms. - 535.
 Cell Biology (5).
 Lec.
 4, Lab.
 3, Pr., BI 101.

 Basic biological problems at the cellular level; a study of cell function in relation to structure.
-The generalized cell, the specialized cell, and the cell as an organism will be considered from the viewpoint of classical cytology and in terms of current biochemical, optical, and electron optical studies. - 470.
+The generalized cell, the specialized cell, and the cell as an organism will be considered from the viewpoint of classical cytology and in terms of current biochemical, optical, and electron optical studies. - 570.
 Microtechnique (5).
 Lec.
 4, Lab.
-4, Pr., departmental permission.
+4, Pr., Departmental Permission.
 Methods of tissue preparation for the light microscope, including fixing, embedding, sectioning, general and cyto-chemical staining, and mounting.
 Smear and squash techniques.
-Introduction to optical microscopy, macro- and photomicrography.
+Introduction to optical microscopy, macroand photomicrography.